 Because it provides the court a better scope of whether the statement is defamatory, and allows defendants to better understand the claim and formulate a defense.

 Let’s take a further look at some statements that are considered so inherently defamatory that plaintiffs need not prove the fourth element of a defamation claim – damages.
 This is known as ‘defamation per se’.

-What Statements Are Considered ‘Defamation Per Se’ in Ohio?
+What Statements Are Considered ‘Defamation Per Se’ in Utah?

 To constitute defamation per se, the alleged defamatory statement must address one of the following four factors:

 - The statement pertains to criminal conduct committed by the plaintiff;

 - The statement imputes a loathsome disease on the plaintiff;

 - The statement alleges the plaintiff acted incompatibly with the existence of a lawful business, trade, profession, or office; and

 - The statement imputes unchastity on a woman.